abdul-28930/MultilingualSummarizerAgenticRAGLLM/README.md

 2. If the models aren't loading:
 - Ensure the models are in the correct directory
-- Check the model paths in `initialize.py`
+- Check the model paths in the application

-3. For database connection issues:
+3. For API connection issues:
-- Verify your database credentials in `.env`
+- Verify your API keys in `.env`
-- Check if the database container is running: `docker ps`
+- Check if both backend and frontend are running
+- Look for the API status indicator in the bottom right of the React UI